Clochette-AbsINThe/clochette/backend/README.md

 You can find more information about the architecture in the [architecture.md](./docs/architecture.md) file.

+Read the markdowns in the [docs](./docs) folder to learn more about the project.

 ## Requirements

-- Python 3.11
+- Python >=3.10
 - Poetry

 ## Installation

 ### Install dependencies

-Poetry will take all the information on the `pyproject.toml` file and will install all its dependencoies.
+Poetry will take all the information on the `pyproject.toml` file and will install all its dependencies.

 You can install Poetry using the following command: